Hashers

 Parameters:

-• image (Union[str, ndarray, PIL.Image.Image, BytesIO]) – An image represented as a filepath, a PIL image object, or as an np.ndarray object.
+• image (Union[str, ndarray, PIL.Image.Image, BytesIO, SpooledTemporaryFile]) – An image represented as a filepath, a PIL image object, or as an np.ndarray object.
 If it is an np.ndarray object, it must be in RGB color order (note the OpenCV default is BGR).

 • hash_format – One ‘base64’, ‘hex’, or ‘vector’